malotor/ecommerce/README.md

 x  New card has 0 products
 x  Whem a product is added the number os products in cart increased

-User can add more than one item from the same product
+x User can add more than one item from the same product

 User can remove a product from the cart by its reference